CU-Hyperloop/GitWorkshop/README.md

   - push :: show other people what you comitted
   - pull :: get changes from other people
   - ferin :: that annoying dude in the front who keeps talking

+## AFTER THE WORKSHOP - GETTING THE STUDENT DEV PACK
+  - follow the instructions at https://education.github.com/pack